-Corporate general and administrative and CVR-related expenses for the year ended December 31, 2019 decreased from the comparable period in 2018 primarily due to a decrease related to receipt of payments under the Settlement Agreement.
-In 2019, we recorded impairment write-downs of property, plant and equipment of \$6.1 million based on review of the price range of similar assets that were available for sale.
-Legal and accounting expenses increased from the prior comparable period primarily as a result of professional fees associated with the Return of Capital.
-Arbitration and settlement expense increased generally as a result of counsel's evaluation of various issues associated with the current status of the Settlement Agreement and the Siembra Minera Project.
-The decrease in equipment holding costs was due to the cost of relocation of certain equipment in 2018.
-Overall, total expenses for the year ended December 31, 2019 decreased by approximately \$0.6 million from the comparable period in 2018.
+Impairment write-downs of property, plant and equipment are based on review of the price range of similar assets that are available for sale.
+The Company's property, plant and equipment write-downs decreased in 2020 as the price ranges of similar assets decreased by a smaller amount than they had in 2019.
+Legal and accounting expenses decreased from the prior comparable periods primarily as a result of a decrease in professional fees associated with the return of capital transaction in 2019.
+Arbitration and settlement expense increased generally as a result of counsels' assistance in the evaluation of various issues associated with the current status of the Settlement Agreement and the Siembra Minera Project.
+Overall, total expenses for the year ended December 31, 2020 decreased by approximately \$6.2 million from the comparable period in 2019.